currentpattern/Year-Zero-Engine-Universal/Combat and Damage.md

 **Heavy Protection** represents the armor you would find on a tank or protection provided by a solid wall, or a concrete casemate.
 Heavy Protection is so tough that it cannot be penetrated by a weapon unless the weapon possesses the Armor-Piercing feature.
 Against Armor-Piercing weaponry, the target will roll its full Armor + Cover pool to defend against the attack.

 DODGING GUNFIRE: If you are aware of an imminent firearms attack against you (you see someone lift their weapon to fire at you), you may perform a Reaction to dodge.
-Note that if their gunfire is what is alerting you to being targeted, it is too late to dodge.
+Note that if their gunfire is what is alerting you to being targeted, it is too late to DODGE, but as a Reaction, you may still:
+	a) Hit the dirt.
+Fast Action.
+No roll needed.
+You go prone, imposing a -1 penalty on anyone attacking further than Short Range (10m).
+	b) Seek Cover.
+Fast Action.
+Roll MOVE.
+If the terrain allows it, immediately take full or partial cover behind a barrier.
+Under partial cover, the barrier is essentially armor.
+Under full cover, enemies can rarely even target you.

 If it is your turn, and you are reasonably sure that you're about to be fired upon in the next round, you have more options:
+	a) Dodge pre-emptively.
+Your dodge roll will apply to the next ranged attack against you.
-	a) Keep moving.
+	b) Keep moving.
 An attacker suffers a -1 penalty if you've moved since their last round.
-	b) Hit the dirt.
+	c) Hit the dirt.
 As a free action, you may go prone, imposing a -1 penalty on anyone further than 10m.
-	c) Seek cover.
+	d) Seek cover.
 If the terrain allows it, immediately take full or partial cover behind a barrier.
 Under partial cover, the barrier is essentially armor.
 Under full cover, enemies can rarely even target you.
 #### FRIENDLY FIRE
 You can fire at a target even if your line of fire passes within 5m of one or more friendly fighters are located, but these friendlies must all immediately make INSIGHT: Calm rolls to avoid being SUPPRESSED.
 Also, if your shot misses, roll two D6 base dice – any X means a random friendly is hit instead, and a second X will increase the damage by 1.